This note describes the history of expandfile, a simple Unix command line program for expanding templates.

 As expandfile developed, I found other uses for it, including reformatting database files and preparing input for other programs such as input to procmail, RSS feed declarations in XML, shell scripts, input to the dot graphical compiler, and XML sitemap files for the Google crawler.

-For some applications, I expand a template which generates HTMX files which are in turn expanded; this lets me do "two pass" expansions so I can add up counters and then display them above the detailed information.
+For some features, I use expandfile to expand a template which generates HTMX files which are in turn expanded by expandfile; this lets me do "two pass" expansions so I can add up counters and then display the values above the detailed information.

-In 2004, I wrote a web statistics application that uses expandfile to format complex daily reports of web server usage data loaded into SQL.
+In 2004, I wrote a web statistics application, Super Webtrax, that uses expandfile to produce a daily web page with charts and tables generated from web server log data loaded into SQL.

 For a document formatting application, I extracted data from data files in a proprietary format, translated it to SQL and loaded it into a local MySQL database, used expandfile's *sqlloop builtin to generate HTML, and a browser to generate visually formatted output, printed the browser output to PostScript, and used page impression tools to generate a booklet.